Downlink/test/Readme.md

   "start": "nodemon device.js"
 },
 ```
 From the example above, the filename of the application is *device.js*.
 Replace it with the actual filename of your application when adding the scripts property.
-Then re-start your node process using npm start as shown below.
+Then re-start your node process using *npm start* as shown below.
 ```js
 $ npm start
 ```
-For other custom nodemon configuration, please read nodemon documentation.
+For other custom nodemon configuration, please read the nodemon documentation.

 ## Auto configuration for Code Edit and Auto Restart <a name="auto-config"></a>
 To automatically configure your package.json for code editing and auto restart, start your node process with -config flag.

 **m2m** will attempt to configure your package.json by adding/creating the *m2mConfig*, *nodemonConfig*, and *scripts* properties to your existing project's package.json.
 If your m2m project does not have an existing package.json, it will create a new one.

-#### Example

 Assuming your application filename is *device.js*, start your node application as shown below.
 ```js
 $ node device -config
 ```

-Stop your node process using *ctrl c*.
+Stop your node process using *ctrl-c*.
 Check and verify your package.json if it was properly configured.

-If the configuration is correct, you can now run your node process using npm start.
+If the configuration is correct, you can now run your node process using *npm start*.
 ```js
 $ npm start
 ```